Blog Banner SVG

 • Financial Planning: Aids in budgeting and allocation of resources for business operations.

-Authorized Capital, also known as Nominal Capital, is the maximum amount of share capital that a company is authorized to issue to shareholders as per its Memorandum of Association (MOA).
+Authorized Capital, also known as nominal capital, is the maximum amount of share capital that a company is authorized to issue to shareholders as per its Memorandum of Association (MOA).
 It sets a ceiling on the amount of capital that can be raised through the issuance of shares.

 • Defined During Incorporation: Specified in the MOA at the time of company registration.